 Chronic Bacterial Prostatitis

-Levofloxacin is indicated for the treatment of chronic bacterial prostatitis due to Escherichiacoli, Enterococcus faecalis, or methicillin-susceptible Staphylococcus epidermidis.
+Levofloxacin is indicated for the treatment of chronic bacterial prostatitis due to Escherichia coli, Enterococcus faecalis, or methicillin-susceptible Staphylococcus epidermidis.

-Complicated Urinary Tract Infections: 5-day Treatment Regime
+Complicated Urinary Tract Infections: 5-day Treatment Regimen

 Levofloxacin is indicated for the treatment of complicated urinary tract infections due to Escherichia coli, Klebsiella pneumoniae, or Proteus mirabilis.